About

 Best For Emergency fund, general savings Known future expense, rate locking Operating cash with access needs Minimal use -- transactional only

-Rates shown are representative ranges as of early 2026 and vary by institution and market conditions.
+Note: Rates shown are representative ranges as of April 2026 and vary by institution and market conditions.
 See current top HYSA rates or compare CD rates for the latest figures.

 High-Yield Savings Accounts (HYSA)